Declan Costello: Personal life

 Costello and his wife Joan had six children together, including Caroline Costello who followed in his footsteps and also became a Judge.

 Costello died on 6 June 2011 in Rathfarnham, Dublin following a long illness.

 Legacy

-The impact of Declan Costello's Just Society concept has continued to be felt decades after it was published.
-The Just Society document had been called "a milestone" in the party's history and remains frequently referenced.
+The impact of Declan Costello's Just Society continued to be felt decades after it was published.
+The Just Society had been called "a milestone" in the Fine Gael's history and remains frequently referenced.
 During the 1980s, Garret FitzGerald as Taoiseach was considered to be the champion of the Just Society concept.
 During the 2017 Fine Gael leadership election between Leo Varadkar and Simon Coveney, Coveney put forward that he would bring the party back in line with the concepts stipulated in the Just Society document.
-It was also during that 2017 leadership contest that leading member of Fine Gael, Paschal Donohoe, published an opinion piece in the Irish Times in which he heavily praised the Just Society document and called for it to once again become a centrepiece of Fine Gael's policies.
+It was also during that 2017 leadership contest that leading member of Fine Gael, Paschal Donohoe, published an opinion piece in The Irish Times in which he heavily praised the Just Society document and called for it to once again become a centrepiece of Fine Gael's policies.